Brașov Synagogue

-The Beth Israel Synagogue in Brasov (Hebrew: בית ישראל), a neological synagogue in the vernacular language, stands at 29 Poarta Șchei Street in the center of Brasov, Romania, behind the street front, on a plot surrounded by houses.
-The synagogue still plays a ritual role.
-The building complex includes a community seat and a kosher restaurant.
-Beth Israel Synagogue is included in the list of National Historic monuments in Romania under the number BV-II-m-B-11515.
+The Brașov Synagogue, officially the Beth Israel Synagogue in Brașov (Sinagoga Beit Israel Brașov; בית ישראל) is a former Neolog, currently Orthodox Jewish congregation and synagogue, located at 29 Poarta Șchei Street in the center of Brașov, in Transylvania, Romania.
+Designed by Lipót Baumhorn in the Hungarian Secession style, the synagogue was completed in 1901, and is situated behind the street front, on a plot surrounded by houses.
+The synagogue plays a ritual role and the building complex includes a community seat and a kosher restaurant.

+The synagogue is included on the National Register of Historic Monuments in Romania.